-- All applicants must take a standardized entrance exam. - Applicants who fail the entrance exam may reattempt according to the following schedule: - 2nd attempt: a minimum of 1 calendar day - 3rd attempt: a minimum of 7 days from the prior attempt - 4th attempt: a minimum of 30 days from the prior attempt - If applicant fails all four attempts, the applicant can begin the process after a minimum of 1 year from the last attempt. - Passing entrance exam scores for all programs are valid for five years. - In the case of a student that drops from a program and subsequently returns to the same or different program within five years, the re-entering student may be required to retest in order to meet the current minimum testing requirements. - Some programs may have additional or different testing requirements.
+- All applicants must take a standardized entrance exam. - Applicants who fail the entrance exam may reattempt according to the following schedule: - 2nd attempt: a minimum of 1 calendar day - 3rd attempt: a minimum of 7 days from the prior attempt - 4th attempt: a minimum of 30 days from the prior attempt - If applicant fails all four attempts, the applicant can begin the process after a minimum of 1 year from the last attempt.

+- In the case of a student that drops from a program and subsequently returns to the same or different program, the reentering student may be required to retest in order to meet the current minimum testing requirements. - Some programs may have additional or different testing requirements.
 Please read the information provided for specific programs below.